Roberto Madrazo: Early years

+Early political career

+Between 1976 and 1988, he represented Tabasco in both the Chamber of Deputies and the Senate.
+He served as governor of Tabasco from 1994 to 2000.
+As governor, Madrazo acquired a reputation as a populist politician who promoted economic development.

 2000 presidential election

 Madrazo sought the PRI's presidential candidacy in 2000 but lost to Francisco Labastida, a former governor of Sinaloa and former Secretary of the Interior in the cabinet of President Ernesto Zedillo, whom Madrazo perceived as having chosen Labastida as his successor in the Mexican political tradition of the dedazo ("the finger", referring to hand-chosen presidential succession).
+As a candidate, Madrazo was described as having "populist flair".

 The PRI had never lost a presidential election since its founding, and the party's structure made the president the arbiter of its internal affairs.
 Although this was not the first time in PRI's history the presidential authority was defied, Madrazo's anti-dedazo campaign was particularly aggressive.
 He even used a pun on his surname: "Dale un Madrazo al dedazo" (a "madrazo" is vulgar term for a severe blow in Mexican Spanish; loosely translated, give a blow to the dedazo) as a promise to end the corrupt tradition.
 He attracted some followers inside the PRI but the primary, which, in an unprecedented turn of events, was open to registered voters and not just PRI members, favored Labastida.

 Madrazo accepted the outcome, but his aggressive internal campaign had weakened Labastida's candidacy in the eyes of the electorate, and was seen as a major factor in his defeat by the National Action Party (PAN) candidate Vicente Fox Quesada.

 After the historical loss of the presidential election in 2000, the PRI was faced an uncertain future.
 Madrazo, however, as party leader, was able to parlay the party's strong infrastructure and history into electoral victories, particularly in his home state of Tabasco, which helped avoid internecine troubles.

 PRI presidency

+Madrazo is mainly credited for bringing cohesion to a disjointed PRI after it historically lost the 2000 presidential election.
+Madrazo was able to wrestle control of the PRI by negotiating deals with different power groups within the PRI and by neutralizing political adversaries within the party.

 Madrazo ran for the presidency of the PRI in 2002, allying himself with Elba Esther Gordillo (as his general secretary), the powerful leader of the National Education Workers' Union.
 Together, they defeated their adversary, Senator Beatriz Paredes in a close election.
 After the election, Gordillo became his political rival, resulting in her retirement from public life for a year amidst many verbal accusations (she was accused of murdering members of her labor-based opposition and conspiring against PRI members).
 In early 2005, Gordillo returned to the political scene and broke publicly with Madrazo.